Artists in Provence: Ceramics and Pottery

 The village of Caromb is a place you pass through on your way to somewhere else in the Vaucluse.
 Caromb has a quiet charisma and, like many Provençal villages, is bathed in the dappled light of ancient plane trees.
 According to local legends, Caromb was once the haven of alchemists, though today, the only real alchemist is the ceramicist and potter Jean-Noël Peignon.

 Joel-Noël Peignon creates beautiful, functional pottery and decorative pieces.
-Each piece is unique, hand-turned, decorated, and glazed in blue, green, and gold earth tones.
-Each piece is fired twice, meaning his pottery is heat resistant: microwave, dishwasher, and oven-proof.
+Each piece is unique, hand-turned, decorated, and glazed in earth tones of blue, green, and gold.
+Each piece is fired twice, meaning his pottery is heat-resistant: microwave-, dishwasher-, and oven-proof.
 His workshop is as simple as his tools: clay, a kiln, imagination, and craft.

-Provençal pottery was, and still is, a part of daily life, especially Jean-Noël’s.
-If you are lucky, he’ll guide you through his atelier, show you how he glazes pieces, possibly throw a piece on his wheel, and talk about his other artistic endeavours.
+Provençal pottery was, and still is, an integral part of daily life, especially for Jean-Noël.
+If you’re lucky, he’ll guide you through his atelier, show you how he glazes pieces, possibly throw a piece on his wheel, and discuss his other artistic endeavours.

 Poterie de Caromb